antoniocaccamo/awsome-az104/README.md

 # Awsome AZ-104

-A curated collection of AZ-104 certification statements, references and demos.
+A curated collection of AZ-104 certification statements accompanied by references and demos.

 - **Statements** are derived from real exam questions
 - **References** are the evidence for the statement